 The one exception is favas which are surprisingly high because people unwisely skin the beans.
 For the rest there is no insulin rush; and no instant deposit of glucose as adipose.

-I would be reluctant to exclude fava beans for many other reasons but rather use the small-seed varieties like Gobik and Goral which have a significantly higher resistant starch content; that makes them less digestible by enzymes in the gut.
+I would be reluctant to exclude fava beans for many other reasons but rather use the small-seed varieties like Gobik and Goral which have a significantly higher resistant starch content; that slows the action of the enzymes in the gut.
 They then reach the colon for fermentation by the microbiota.
 Enjoy them green and young straight from the garden; never skin them.

-Favas, also known as broad beans are the only known source of L-dopa and are vitally important in the management and possibly prevention of Parkinson's disease.
-They also have the greatest amount of vegetable protein (25%) of all legumes after soyas.
+Favas are also known as broad beans; they are the only known source of L-dopa and are vitally important in the management and prevention of Parkinson's disease.
+They also have the greatest amount of vegetable protein (25%) of all legumes after soy.

 Legumes are banned in various dietary protocols like Banting, Adkins and Paleo.
 That is partly because of their starch content, despite the fact they give no abnormal postprandial rise in blood-sugar in those not suffering from diabetes.

-It needs to be stressed that starch GIs, how quickly they are digested and absorbed in the small intestine, have all been tested on normal people, whoever they are.
+It needs to be stressed that starch GIs, how quickly they are digested and absorbed in the small intestine, have all been tested on healthy people.
 Diabetics and those who are insulin-resistant may respond very differently; in fact they probably do, as the glucose transporters in the blood and the liver ensure higher levels of serum sugar.

 The Paleo diet goes so far as to call legumes anti-nutrients because of their phytate content.